-All of us who have a furry best friend have wondered at least once — how to deal with dog behavior problems?
-Even the best trained and behaved dogs sometimes have annoying behavior patterns.
+All of us who have a furry best friend have wondered how to deal with dog behavior problems.
+Even the best-trained and behaved dogs sometimes have annoying behavior patterns.

 Those of us who are seasoned dog owners know that some behaviors can’t be avoided.
 Dogs bark, chew stuff, run around, and jump on us when they’re happy.

 Normal dog behavior vs. abnormal behavior in dogs

 Not only does each dog breed have a particular behavior pattern they follow, but each dog might have a particular set of behaviors that are normal for that specific dog (while it might be abnormal for others of the same breed).

 However, we can classify some behavior patterns as categorically abnormal:

-So how to deal with dog behavior problems?
+How to deal with dog behavior problems?

-When we don’t have the chance to raise the pup from the litter, so to speak, we have to pay close attention to all the signs of abnormal behavior in dogs.
+When we don’t have the chance to raise the pup from the litter, we have to pay close attention to all the signs of abnormal behavior in dogs.

 Most common dog behavior problems — what they are and how to deal with them

 It is a type of annoying dog behavior, especially late at night.
-However, barking is an integral part of our pet’s personality and species.
+However, barking is integral to our pet’s personality and species.
 Hence, it’s unavoidable.

 Nevertheless, excessive barking can be a real problem.
 If your dog barks when someone approaches the door — there’s no place for worrying.

-They are warning you or trying to alert you of something
+They are warning you or trying to alert you of something.

 This is the most common cause of barking.
 When we have a visitor at the door, our dogs have no idea we invited someone over for a chat.

 So, speaking to a dog in a soothing tone will be much more effective.
 If we aren’t in a panic over the “intruder,” our dogs won’t be either.

-They are excited or playful and happy to see you
+They are excited or playful and happy to see you.

-Therefore, instead of trying to completely shut our dogs up and attempting to out-yell them, or rushing to them to pet them and show them how much we missed them, we should try using a soothing tone.
+Therefore, instead of completely shutting our dogs up and attempting to out-yell them or rushing to them to pet them and show them how much we missed them, we should try using a soothing tone.

 How to deal with dog behavior problems such as barking